-Ecopetrol's capital spending has ramped up significantly since 2008 to fund its Mega plan, which is expected keep spending at elevated levels totaling \$80 billion through 2020 to increase crude oil and gas production, support infrastructure expansion, and refining upgrades.
+Ecopetrol has ramped up capital spending significantly since 2008 to fund its Mega plan, which is expected keep spending at elevated levels totaling \$80 billion through 2020 to increase crude oil and gas production, support infrastructure expansion, and refining upgrades.
 The Mega plan sets an ambitious capital program estimated at \$44 billion for 2011-2015 (averaging about \$8.86 billion p.a.), and an additional \$35.9 billion from 2016 to 2020.

 Spending from 2011 to 2015 includes \$34 billion in the upstream to raise production to 1 million BOE/day by 2015, with further expansion to 1.3 million BOE/day by 2020.
-In the midstream, spending on infrastructure in Colombia is expected to remain elevated as Ecopetrol and its partners expand pipeline takeaway and storage capacity, particularly to meet rising production from the Llanos Basin.
-The goal is to increase crude takeaway via pipelines and compression, and more than double current crude pipeline capacity to 2.2 million bpd in 2016.
-In the near term, the largest project is the \$1.03 billion first phase of the Bicentenario pipeline with 230,000 bpd connecting the Llanos Basin to the port of Covenas.
+In the midstream, infrastructure spending will remain elevated as Ecopetrol and its partners expand pipeline takeaway and storage capacity, particularly to meet rising production from the Llanos Basin.
+The goal is to increase crude pipeline takeaway capacity and to grow compression capacity to 1.8 million bpd in 2016.
+In the near term, the largest project is the \$1.03 billion first phase of the Bicentenario pipeline, with 120,000 bpd connecting the Llanos Basin to the port of Covenas.

 In the downstream, the two refineries are smaller scale with relatively low conversion capabilities.
-Planned investment of \$7.4 billion is slated to upgrade the Barrancabermeja refinery and to double throughput capacity at Cartagena from a current 80,000 bpd to 165,000 bpd by 2015, while increasing conversion to handle a heavier indigenous crude slate (from 20% currently to 60%) and produce clean fuels.
+The company is planning investment of \$7.4 billion to upgrade the Barrancabermeja refinery and double throughput capacity at Cartagena from a current 80,000 bpd to 165,000 bpd by 2015, while increasing conversion to handle a heavier domestic crude slate (from 20% currently to 60%) and produce clean fuels.

-Ecopetrol's capital spending (excluding acquisitions) in the first nine months of 2011 increased 34% to \$4.32 billion.
-Capital spending for 2012 is projected to be \$8.47 billion (Ecopetrol S.A. plus its subsidiaries).
-About 65% of the budget will be directed to higher exploration and development spending in Colombia.
-Spending on infrastructure will also continue to elevated, consuming \$2.02 billion in 2012, or about 24% of the budget, for Phase 1 of the Bicentenario pipeline project and for smaller investments in other pipeline projects.
+Ecopetrol spent \$3.7 billion on its capex budget in the first nine months of 2012 and expects to spend close to \$9.5 billion in 2013 (Ecopetrol S.A. plus its subsidiaries).
+About 62% of the budget will be directed to higher exploration and development spending in Colombia.
+Infrastructure spending will also continue to be elevated, consuming \$3.5 billion in 2013, or about 36% of the budget, for Phase 1 of the Bicentenario pipeline project and for other pipeline investments, as well as for refining projects.